ksylvan/Zoom_OPM/README.md

    ./zoom-manage dashboard
    ```

-   You can now the specific commads as needed (for example, grab the current roster by using
+   You can now the specific commands as needed (for example, grab the current roster by using
    the `roster` command, or capture all the hands that are raised by using the `hands` command).

 ### Commands